OpenNMT/OpenNMT-py/docs/source/examples/replicate_alpaca-vicuna/ReplicateAlpacaVicuna.md

 ## Finetuning

 We provide an example of a finetuning configuration (`replicate_alpaca-vicuna.yaml`).
-To enable the application of the LoRa method to the attention layers, the options of the checkpoint need to be overrided.
+To enable the application of the LoRa method to the attention layers, the options of the checkpoint need to be overriden.

 The finetuning can be launched with this command: